-5 Written Questions
+5 Written questions

-5 Matching Questions
+5 Matching questions

 - Exponential growth

-5 Multiple Choice Questions
+5 Multiple choice questions

 Sustainability/sustainable development → Using natural resources without running out of them, and providing for human needs without causing long term environmental harm.

-Density-Independent limiting factor → limits population growth not based on population density; ex. natural disaster, seasonal changes, etc.
+Density-dependent limiting factor → limits population growth not based on population density; ex. natural disaster, seasonal changes, etc.